What are the Risk Factors in SIP?

 What exactly is a mutual fund?

 On a side note, we thought of sharing a few details of what mutual funds are exactly and how they work.
 For most people, the concept of mutual funds seems fraudulent or simply too complicated for them to understand.
 To many, it is simply intimidating which is why they choose to avoid understanding the basics of it.
 If you plan on investing using the Systematic Investment Plans or SIPs offered by many financial institutions, you will need to get a fair understanding of what a mutual fund is and how it works.
 Like the name suggests, it is a fund created by the mutual working of several investors.
 Each and every one of these investors is focused on the goal to make steady profits from their investment over a period of time.
 Therefore, the goal of the mutual fund also remains to provide sustainable returns to its investors year after year.
 In this manner, the money invested by all these investors is pooled towards a fund that is then used to invest in equities, government bonds, securities and several other types of financial market instruments.
 The fund is managed by a professional fund manager which is usually an investment consulting unit comprised of several individuals, who navigate the Net Asset Value of the fund, also known as NAV.
 If the fund was worth one hundred rupees, that is its current Net Asset Value.
 It is the duty of the fund managers to increase this value year after year, so the next year the NAV of the fund should be more than one hundred.
 For investors, who are a part of this fund, depending on the investment amount, they are allocated units, which are like small bits of the entire fund.
 If I invested ten rupees in the fund and each unit of the fund is valued at one rupee, I will hold ten units of this fund.
 When the Net Asset Value of the fund rises from one hundred to one hundred and twenty, the unit price of the mutual fund will also rise to one point two rupees (figuratively speaking).
 That means that now the ten units of the mutual fund I owned are not worth ten rupees anymore, they are worth twelve rupees, whereby 2 rupees is a profit for the investment I made into the fund.
+It is advisable to analyze returns by using SIP calculator online tool.

 Now that you understand what Systematic Investment Plans are and how they apply to Mutual Funds, let’s take a look into the risks involved with setting up SIPs.